 Dump loads need to be properly matched to the maximum power output you can expect from your turbine.
-This often means carefully calculating how many diversion loads (resistors) you need in parallel or series to allow enough current to flow through.
+This often means carefully calculating how many diversion loads (resistors) you need in parallel or series to take in enough current.

 (if this is confusing, call one of our technical sales reps for help)

-At minimum, you need to have enough dump loads to absorb the full power output from your turbine, as calculated in step 2.
-Using the equations above, figure out what configuration of dump load (parallel or series) you need to most closely come to the Resistance Needed.
-In the equations above, you'll want to try to solve for the Number of Resistors or Dump Load You Have.
+At minimum, you must have enough dump loads to absorb the full power output from your turbine, as calculated in step 2.
+Using the equations above, figure out what configuration of dump loads (parallel or series) you need to most-closely come to the Resistance needed.
+In the equations above, you'll want to try to solve for the Number of Resistors, or Dump Load You Have.